Creamy Cavatappi Pasta

 Instructions

-- Set a large pot of water to boil over high heat.
-When bubbling rapidly, add a generous pinch of salt and the pasta.
-Cook according to package directions just to al dente.
-When the pasta is tender, scoop out about 1 cup of the water in a liquid measuring cup, then drain the rest of the water.
-Set pasta and reserved water aside.
+- Bring a large pot of water to a rapid boil, then add a generous pinch of salt and the pasta.
+Cook just to al dente, according to package directions.
+When the pasta is tender, scoop about 1 cup of the water out in a liquid measuring cup, then drain the rest.
+Set pasta and reserved water aside.8 ounces cavatappi pasta

-- Bring mixture to a simmer, then stir in the cream until smooth.
+- Bring this mixture to a simmer, then add cream and stir until the sauce is mostly smooth.1/4 cup heavy cream

-- Reduce heat to low and stir in the drained pasta and 1/4 cup Parmesan.
-Add the reserved pasta water, 1-2 Tablespoons at a time, until the sauce is loosened to your liking.
+- Reduce heat to low and stir in the drained pasta and Parmesan.
+Add reserved pasta water 1-2 Tablespoons at a time until the sauce is loosened to your liking.
+(I usually add about 1/4 cup total but this will vary to taste.)1/4 cup grated Parmesan

-- Season with additional salt to taste.
-Garnish with fresh parsley, black pepper, and more Parmesan, as desired.
-Enjoy!
+- Season with additional salt and pepper to taste.
+Garnish with fresh herbs and more Parmesan as desired.
+Enjoy!fresh parsley or basil

 Notes

-- Sun-Dried Tomatoes: You can use whole sun-dried tomatoes, of course, just chop them into small pieces before adding to the skillet.
+- Sun-Dried Tomatoes: You can use whole sun-dried tomatoes, just chop them into small pieces before adding to the skillet.
+If you only have the dry packaged sun-dried tomatoes (as opposed to oil-packed in a jar) try to rehydrate them for at least a few minutes in oil or water before adding to the pan.

-- Garlic: You can certainly substitute fresh minced garlic, in which case I would use 1 clove and sauté it briefly in the butter before adding the sun-dried tomatoes.
+- Garlic: If you want to substitute fresh minced garlic, use 1-2 cloves and sauté it briefly in the butter before adding the sun-dried tomatoes.

 We are a family that loves to eat pasta and this one was easy and delicious.
 I will definitely make this again!